numpattern/numpattern.github.io/_posts/2020-04-06-Start-using-Anaconda.md

 ---
 layout: post
-title: How to start using Anaconda
+title: How to start using Jupyter
 subtitle: Setting a New workable environment
 bigimg: /img/bigdataspace.jpg
 tags: [Anaconda, notebook, jupyter]